LauraRozier/ItemSkinSetter/README.md

 ## Console Commands

+These commands only work from the server-side console and RCON.
+Usage from the client-side console is blocked.

 - **iss_get <Item ID or ShortName>** -- Retrieve the current custom default skin ID for an item.
 - **iss_getskins <Item ID or ShortName>** -- Retrieve the available skins for an item.